-Most expats who are not preparing to retire in Fiji tend only to move to the country for a short-term assignment.
-Expats are therefore more likely to rent than buy accommodation in the interim.
+Most expats who are not retirees in Fiji usually only move to the country on a short-term assignment.
+Expats are therefore more likely to rent than buy accommodation in Fiji.

-Regardless of what type of accommodation expats are looking for and the duration of their stay, it's important that they familiarise themselves with the processes for renting property in Fiji before they move.
+Regardless of what type of accommodation expats are looking for and the duration of their stay, they should familiarise themselves with the property rental processes in Fiji before relocating.

 Types of accommodation in Fiji

-Expats will find a range of accommodation types in Fiji, from free-standing houses and villas to apartment blocks.
-It's common for accommodation to come furnished or partly furnished.
+Expats will find a diverse range of accommodation types in Fiji, from freestanding houses and villas to apartment blocks.
+It is common for housing to come furnished or semi-furnished.

-While there is high-quality rental accommodation in Fiji, expats should be aware that suitable properties aren't always available.
+While there is high-quality rental accommodation in Fiji, expats should note there may be a shortage of suitable properties, especially during the high season.
 Most expats live and work in Nadi, Suva or the island's main resorts.
-They can be pricey, so expats should try negotiating with their employer for a housing allowance.
+Though, they can be pricey, so expats should request a housing allowance during salary negotiations with their employer.

 Finding accommodation in Fiji

-It's a good idea for expats to make use of a real-estate agent in their search for accommodation, as they will have invaluable local knowledge of the housing market and rental process in Fiji.
-If choosing to go it alone, expats can instead try their luck with online property portals and the classified sections of local newspapers.
+It is a good idea for expats to enlist the services of a real-estate agent in their search for accommodation in Fiji.
+They typically have invaluable knowledge of the local housing market and rental processes.
+If choosing to go it alone, expats can try their luck with online property portals such as myFijianHome.

 Renting accommodation in Fiji

-When signing a lease, it's important that expats make sure they fully understand the terms of the contract and take note of any special conditions, such as the cost of utilities and whether it's included in the rental price or paid separately.
+When signing a lease, expats must thoroughly read the agreement to ensure they fully understand the terms of the contract.
+They should also note any special conditions, such as the cost of utilities and whether it's included in the rental price or billed separately.

-Expats will need to pay a deposit as well as their first month's rent before moving in.
-The deposit is usually the equivalent of one month's rent, though some landlords ask for as much as six months.
+House hunters will need to pay a deposit and the first month's rent before moving in to secure a property.
+The deposit is usually the equivalent of one month's rent, though some landlords may ask for as much as six months.